nsk06/2019-dataviscourse-homework/hw1/README.md

 ### Scatterplot

 A scatterplot shows how two dimensions relate to each other.
 Plot the X dimension along the x-axis, and the Y dimension along the y-axis.
-When you hover over a circle, its fill color should change and X and Y value of the particular point should be shown in a tooltip (hint: check out [title element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/title) of SVG).
+When you hover over a circle, its fill color should change and X and Y value of the particular point should be shown in a tooltip.

 After you draw the scatterplot, add a line that passes through the following points: *(2, 4) and (16, 11)*.